shopware/shopware/adr/2023-05-10-experimental-features.md

 The experimental status of features should also be reflected in the roadmap.
 That means that for a given feature, the progress in the roadmap can have a progress of 30% but already released in an experimental state.
 In that case, the version where it was made available as experimental should be shown in the roadmap.
 When a feature is completed, it leaves the experimental state and all features that are displayed under "released" in the roadmap are stable.

+### Automated checks

+We will add the following automated checks to ensure that the `@experimental` annotation is used correctly:
+* Static analysis rule / unit test, that checks that every `@experimental` annotation has the stable version property and there are no `@experimental` annotations for a version that is already released (similar to the test case we have for `@deprecated`).
+* The BC checker will be adapted to handle the `@experimental` annotation in the same way as it handles `@internal`.
+* The API schema generator will be adapted to add the `Experimental` tag to all auto-generated CRUD-routes if the entity definition is marked as experimental.
+* The test that checks that all API routes have OpenApi specification also checks that the route is marked as experimental in the documentation when the route or controller method is marked as experimental.